AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 ### Retrieve the chat room attributes

-Users can call `FetchRoomInfoFromServer` to retrieve the attributes of the a chat room, including the name, description, the maximum number of members, and so on.
+All chat room members can call `FetchRoomInfoFromServer` to retrieve the attributes of the a chat room, including the chat room ID, name, description, announcements, owner, admin list, member list, block list, mute list, maximum number of members, and whether all members are muted.

 The following code sample shows how to retrieve the chat room attributes: